Futurity & Maturity

 I. General

 B. Correct and timely nominations of both the litter and the individual puppy are required for stake eligibility.
-Nomination forms may be obtained from the Futurity Committee or at the ACA website https://www.akitaclub.org/futurity-nomination-form/
+Nomination forms may be obtained from the Futurity Committee or at the ACA website

 II.
 Nomination of a Litter

-A. Must be made by the breeder or co-breeder, at least one of whom has been a MEMBER in good standing of the Akita Club of America for six months prior to the birth of the litter.
-To be timely, nomination must be after the breeding has occurred but by the time puppies are thirty (30) days old.
+A. The nomination must be made after the breeding has occurred but by the time puppies are thirty (30) days old.
+Late nominations of litters are accepted up to when the puppies are FOUR months of age with an additional fee with postmark on envelope or date of credit card transaction determining eligibility.
 Nomination of a litter makes each puppy in that litter eligible for individual nomination and entry into both the Futurity Stake and following year’s Maturity Stake, and only those Stakes.

-C. In the case of multiple sires, each breeding must be nominated as a separate litter with a fee of $30.00.
+C. In the case of multiple sires, each breeding must be nominated as a separate litter with a fee of $30.
 Once paternity is established, individual puppies can be nominated in the usual way.

 III.
 Nomination of a Puppy

 C. Any changes in the identifying information to appear in the ACA National Specialty catalog from that previously provided must be provided to the Futurity Committee by the date entries close for the National Specialty.
-Failure to provide such will result in ineligibility to compete.
+Failure to provide such will result in the ineligibility to compete.

 IV.
 Eligibility of Nominated Dogs